Sarah Williams MBACP

 Initial session £25

 I offer a limited number of reduced fee sessions for students or clients on a reduced income.

-As well as being a Crisis Worker for a local SARC (Sexual Assault Referral Centre) I am a volunteer counsellor for RASASC (Rape and Sexual Abuse Support Centre).
+I am a Crisis Worker for Surreyl SARC (Sexual Assault Referral Centre) and for 3 years was a volunteer counsellor for RASASC (Rape and Sexual Abuse Support Centre).